SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/strimzi-kafka.md

 3. Generate the Sumo Logic access ids and access keys in the Sumo Logic [portal](/docs/manage/security/access-keys/#generate-an-access-key).

 4. Install the Sumo Logic Kubernetes Collection using **sumologic_values_eks.yaml** file (in folder) by following the instructions [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/main/docs/installation.md).
 Ensure that you are monitoring your Kubernetes clusters with the Telegraf operator enabled.
 If you are not, then follow [these instructions](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf/) to do so.
-The below command enables traces and telegraf operator using the credentials geneerated in previous step and deploys the 2.10.0 helm chart version.
+The below command enables traces and telegraf operators using the credentials generated in the previous step and deploys the 2.10.0 helm chart version.

   ```bash
   helm upgrade --install sumologic sumologic/sumologic \